 Attracting enthusiasts through to the world’s top professionals, a Canon DSLR offers something for everyone

-Canon’s arsenal of DSLR cameras is something that is ever-growing and ever-improving.
+Arsenal of DSLR Canon Camera is something that is ever-growing and ever-improving.
 Many of the world’s photography elite are proud to own one or several models, and even everyday photography fans can enjoy the product, thanks to the range of DSLRs on offer.
-The range is helpfully split into three groups; Beginners, Enthusiasts and Professionals.
+The range is helpfully split into three groups; Beginners, Enthusiasts, and Professionals.

 The beginner models are designed for keen amateurs who want to upgrade from a compact.
 As such, the DSLRs in this category are more simplistic and offer helpful guides and self- explanatory controls to aid newcomers.

 The EOS range for enthusiasts supports those looking to challenge themselves and those who may want to take the next step towards becoming a semi-professional.
 The cameras feature enhanced technology and provide a wider choice of commands on the camera body.